 Written by: Michael Lambe

 Michael Lambe is the author of the Deep Kyoto blog and chief editor of the Deep Kyoto: Walks anthology.
-Text and original photographs are all by Michael Lambe.
+Text, video and photographs are all by Michael Lambe.

 Where Is This Place Located?